 The man’s expression softens and he presses the button again.
 “Hey, mind getting ahold of Ryback?
 Some kids here say he’s expecting them, over.”

-“Thanks, o-and-out.”
+“Thanks, out.”
 He re-clips his radio.
 “Should be along shortly.
 Mind staying out here until he arrives?”

 “Sir, yes sir!”
 Blue says with a salute.